-- Residents of Kentucky with child(ren) who are U.S. citizens or qualified aliens; and - Employed an average twenty (20) hours per week for a single parent and forty (40) hours combined for a couple; or - · Authorized to have child protective or preventive services; or - · Participating in the Kentucky Works Program; or - Teen parents attending high school or pursuing a general equivalency degree.
+- Residents of Kentucky with child(ren) who are U.S. citizens or qualified aliens; and - Employed an average twenty (20) hours per week for a single parent and forty (40) hours combined for a couple; or - Enrolled as a full-time student at an approved technical education program, college, or university; or - Authorized to have child protective or preventive services; or - Participating in the Kentucky Works Program; or - Teen parents attending high school or pursuing a general equivalency degree.